 Most of the items listed above may create serious safety concerns.
 Others, such as, the lack of a ledger or label, anti corrosive gel or the presence of a low voltage transformer in the panel, may not pose the same urgency.

-Small, solid conductor aluminum wiring, such as 10 gauge, rated 20 amps and 12 gauge rated 15 amps, was used from 1965 to 1974.
-In 1975, the NEC prohibited the use of solid conductor aluminum wiring.
+Small, single conductor aluminum wiring, such as 10 gauge, rated 20 amps and 12 gauge rated 15 amps, was used from 1965 to 1974.
+In 1975, the NEC prohibited the use of single conductor aluminum wiring.

 To determine how much current a circuit is drawing, divide the wattage rating of the lighting and or appliances on the circuit and divide by the voltage.
 Watts = Amps X Volts so a 100 watt light bulb divided by 120 volts equals .8 amps.